Buddhism and Eastern religions: Confucianism

+The confrontation of Buddhist ideologies was already happening for a while.
+So what questions did Neo-Confucianists raise that made Buddhists not able to formally answer and attack back?
+This was a huge shift of Buddhism being the leading ideology especially in East Asia to possibly losing that title.

+During the Sung Dynasty rule an economic and territorial shift happened where they had lost the North of China to the Chin.
+As a result, the Sungs in the South were dedicated to developing a booming economy.
+Because of that, a commercial and social revolution took place, directly affecting both Buddhism and Confucianism.
+The difference between the two was how each of them handled it.
+While the Sung Buddhist monks had seemingly forgotten the social applications early Buddhist Chinese monks had practiced, they had lived farther and farther away in isolation within their respected temples.
+In response to that, Confucianism was growing in ideology almost as a filler to fill the void that Sung Buddhists had left.

+Chu Hsi is known to be the “great synthesizer” of early Neo-Confucianism.
+He used an organized and developed process in order to attack Buddhism.
+Which proved to be successful.
+Chu Hsi was actually in a more privileged position than his forerunners as the Cheng brothers had already laid down the foundation of the Ch’eng Chu school.

 Shinto

 In the Japanese religion of Shinto, the long coexistence of Buddhism and Shinto resulted in the merging of Shinto and Buddhism.
 Gods in Shinto were given a position similar to that of Hindu gods in Buddhism.
 Moreover, because the Buddha Vairochana's symbol was the sun, many equated Amaterasu, the sun goddess, as his previous bodhisattva reincarnation.
 According to Helen Hardacre, by the Heian period, a theory named wakō dōjin (和光同塵) had emerged.
 The Buddha and Kami had taken on a new form as saviors of man, who "dim their light and mingle with the dust of the world".
 This not only relates the two religions, but demonstrates a marked difference in status between the two deities at this period in time.
 The later Tokugawa Shogunate era saw a revival of Shinto, and some Shinto scholars began to argue that Buddhas were previous incarnations of Shinto gods, reversing the traditional positions of the two religions.
 Shinto and Buddhism were officially separated during the Meiji Restoration and the brief, but socially transformative rise of State Shinto followed.
 In post-war modern Japan, most families count themselves as being of both religions, despite the idea of "official separation".